zzhangjii/learning-library/oci-library/qloudable/ATP_Lab/ATP_HOL.md

 **We have Autonomous Transaction Processing DB instance configured and are testing Transaction per second data using a compute instance.Next we will dynamically scale the OCPU count via OCI console and observe the Transaction Per Second number.
 We will also see that Dynamic CPU scaling has no impact on the operation of Autonomous Transaction Processing Instance**

-## Practice 4: Dynamically Scale CPU on ATP instance and verify results
+## Dynamically Scale CPU on ATP instance and verify results

 **In this section we will utilize the dynamic CPU scaling featue of Autonomous Transaction Processing instance and verify Transaction Per second number.**